vadimv/server-components/README.md

 This adds even more complexity, but even without it, it is already perplexing.
 Any change made on the client-side potentially needs to be reflected on the API and the server-side.

-The Reactive Server Pages approach pursues simplicity for a Java developer by abstracting the client-side whenever possible.
+The Reactive Server Pages approach pursues simplicity for a Java developer by abstracting the client-side as much as possible.
 The development process feels more like it may be for a desktop application UI in reactive style with HTML and CSS.
 Or like creating a React application with direct access to its backend data.